CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 All safety requirements that a telework computer must meet must be specified.
 All access and access to the institution's communication computers MUST be kept to the minimum necessary.

-It MUST be ensured that only authorized persons are allowed to access the telework computers.
+It MUST be ensured that only authorized persons can access the telework computers.
 In addition, the teleworking computer MUST be secured so that it can be used only for authorized purposes.

 #### OPS.1.2.4.A3 Safety requirements for the communication connection [Teleworker, IT Manager, IT Operations]

-Safety requirements for the communication link between teleworker and institution MUST be defined.
+It is necessary to define safety requirements for the communication link between the teleworking computer and the institution.
 It MUST be ensured that the confidentiality, integrity and authenticity of the transmitted data is guaranteed.

 All communication protocols and security mechanisms MUST meet the defined requirements of the institution.
 The strength of the required security mechanisms SHOULD be based on the protection needs of the transmitted data.
 In addition, the authenticity of the communication partners MUST be guaranteed.